kubernetes-sigs/kueue/keps/2937-resource-transformer/README.md

 #### Unit Tests

 Unit tests of the helper function invoked from `workload.AdjustResources` will be added.

-- `pkg/workload`: `2024-09-07` - `2.8%`
+Unit tests of loading the `ResourceTransformationMatrix` from a `Configuration` will be added.

 #### Integration tests

-Unclear what is necessary.
-Please advise.
+Need to pick a few existing integration tests and run similar scenarios on a kueue controller configured with resource transformations defined.
+Probably the simplest approach would be to add the `credits` resource in the second user story and submit a sequenece of jobs to a ClusterQueue configured to have fewer `credits` than its corresponding cpu/memory resources to verify that jobs are being queued based on `credits`.

 ### Graduation Criteria